torfjelde/plutojl-mode.el/README.md

 ### Enabling the Mode

-To enable the Pluto.jl Notebook Mode, add the following line to your Emacs configuration file:
+To enable the Pluto.jl mode, you can just call

 ```emacs-lisp
 (plutojl-mode)